JasonGoemaat/CheatEngineMonoHelper/docs/Releases/index.md

 Save file as 'monohelper.lua' in the 'autorun' directory where CE is installed

+## Upcoming: 1.2

+* uncheck 'HideSelection' on forms so you can see the selected items  in listViews after they've lost focus

 ## [Current Release 1.1.0](monohelper-1.1.0.lua)

 Here is is as a table script in a cheat table: [MonoHelper.CT](Releases/MonoHelper.CT)